-Speak Your Mind: the five freedoms protected by the First Amendment

 Can you recite the five central freedoms protected by the First Amendment?

-If not, you aren't alone.
-The New York Times, citing a recent study by the First Amendment Center at Vanderbilt University, revealed that just over half the people surveyed knew that our First Amendment protects freedom of speech, under 25% knew that it protects freedom of religion, under 20% knew that it protects freedom of the press, 14% knew that it protects freedom of association and only 6% knew that it protects the right to petition the government for grievances.
-Yet another survey conducted by the Annenberg Public Policy Center found that 37% of Americans could not even name one right protected under the First Amendment.
-Back in 2006, one in four Americans could name one right, but more than half could name at least two members of the cartoon family, The Simpsons.
+A recent study by the First Amendment Center at Vanderbilt University revealed that just over half the people surveyed knew that our First Amendment protects freedom of speech, under 25% knew that it protects freedom of religion, under 20% knew that it protects freedom of the press, 14% knew that it protects freedom of association and only 6% knew that it protects the right to petition the government about grievances.

 Ironically, according to an August 2017 telephone survey, 73% of Americans think the right to free speech is worth dying for.
-Clearly, there is a disconnect between being willing to die for something and not knowing what it is you're willing to die for–time to bridge that gap.
-You can't properly exercise, let alone protect, your rights if you don't know what they are.
+Clearly, there’s a disconnect between being willing to die for something and not knowing what it is you’re willing to die for–time to bridge that gap.
+You can’t properly exercise, let alone protect, your rights if you don’t know what they are.

 The First Amendment to the Constitution was adapted into the Bill of Rights in 1791.
 Here it is: